SchokiCoder/book_modern_c/src/23_roads.md

 # Roads to Rome

 In programming there is rarely one correct way to do it.
-Different people think divergent and can come up with different and valid solutions.
+Different people think divergent, and can come up with different and valid solutions.
 In the following snippet are two functions that reverse a string.
-The interface and implementation of those functions differs.
+The interface and implementation of these functions differ.

 ```c
 {{ #include ../code/23/string_reverse.c }}